 A New Horizon in Aviation

-Southwest Airlines created a Blue Ocean in the airline industry by offering low-cost, simple flights.
-At a time when airlines were competing heavily for luxury services, Southwest decided to simplify its offerings and focus on efficiency.
+Southwest Airlines created a Blue Ocean by offering low-cost, simplified air travel.
+At a time when airlines competed on luxury services, Southwest focused on efficiency to appeal to price-sensitive travelers.

 Strategic Measures

-• Eliminated unnecessary services such as in-flight meals and first-class seats
+- Eliminated luxury services like in-flight meals and first-class seating

-• Attracted price-sensitive travelers who would otherwise have taken buses or driven themselves
+- Attracted budget-conscious travelers who would otherwise take buses or drive

 Yellow Tail Wine: Simplicity in the Wine Market